3-manifolds/SnapPy/doc-source/installing.rst

 You may get a message about creating a ".ipython" directory; this is normal, just hit return to continue.
-There should also now be a command "snappy" which does the same thing as "python -m snappy.app".
+There should also now be a command "SnapPy" which does the same thing as "python -m snappy.app".

 Sage
 ----